Sgarg0501/Inventory-Management-System/README.md

 # Inventory-Management-System
-Inventory Management Sstem is made using json
+Inventory Management System is made using json

 Record of 30 items having 5 values each is taken